-PHY313 Meteorological Physics SEM 1 Prerequisite: A pass in PHV212 and PHV214 or equivalent
+PHY313 Meteorological Physics SEM 1

 Prerequisite: A pass in PHY212 and PHY214 or equivalent Continuous Assessment: 50%; Final Examination: 50%

 This course aims to provide students with a comprehensive background in the science of meteorology.
 The lectures concentrate on the weather patterns in the tropics, and weather forecasting using a variety of techniques.
 Particular attention is devoted to the analysis of weather charts and diagrams.
 Topics such as condensation, air pressure, air mass, fronts, and cyclones are covered to familiarise students with the elements of weather.
 The concepts of synoptic and micrometeorology are also be covered.
 The laboratory work reinforces the major principles studied in class.